crohrandt/nanopore_simulation/README.md

 ### Description

-Nanopore SimulatION is a tool for simulating an Oxfornd Nanopore Technologies MinION device for bioinformatic development.
+Nanopore SimulatION is a tool for simulating an Oxford Nanopore Technologies MinION device for bioinformatic development.

 ### Installation